 Game meat isn’t all about the trilogy of birds discussed, it also includes species that are shot as ‘pests’ rather than for sport, rabbits and pigeons for example.
 Now I know the word ‘pests’ is hardly getting your mouth watering, however it is important to understand how this meat does differ from its mass-produced cousins.

 When it comes to conservation game the first consideration is, we must not take so many animals that we cause irreparable damage to that species or others that are living symbiotically.
 Hunting should be done in a way that encourages a harmonious balance of the ecosystem.
 For example, there can sometimes be a boom in populations of rabbits if the winter weather is mild and wet.
 This gives an abundance of food for the herbivorous rabbit and can create a problem for farmers with a young crop.

 Not eating these animals is simply wasteful.
 If we reduce our farmed meat intake you could argue that over time less will be reared and slaughtered, however by not eating abundant wild animals whose populations have to be controlled to conserve and promote other declining species, they will simply be wasted, often buried or incinerated.
 We might as well enjoy this meat.

 Eating meat from creatures that have lived a wild existence can be such a joy.
-I hope that this encourages you to discover or rediscover the beauty of game.
+I hope that this encourages you to discover or rediscover the beauty and tradition of game.